theborakompanioni/azure-docs.de-de/articles/active-directory/active-directory-branding-localize-azure-portal.md

 <properties
-pageTitle="Hinzufügen eines sprachspezifischen Unternehmensbrandings zur Anmeldeseite in der Azure Active Directory-Vorschau | Microsoft Azure" description="Erfahren Sie, wie Sie sprachspezifische Bilder und Texte zu einer Azure-Anmeldeseite hinzufügen." services="active-directory" documentationCenter="" authors="curtand"
+pageTitle="Add language-specific company branding to your sign-in page in the Azure Active Directory preview | Microsoft Azure" description="Learn how to add a language specific company branding pictures and text to an Azure sign-in page" services="active-directory" documentationCenter="" authors="curtand"